Skip to main content

 const { GraphQLScalarType } = require('graphql');

-Then, add the following to the resolver:
+Then add this to the resolver:

 CloudinaryOptions: new GraphQLScalarType({